logno-dev/notes/c.md

 }
 ```

 Bitwise operations with signed types should be avoided because the sign bit of such a bit representation has a particular meaning.
-Particualr restrictions apply to the shift operators:
+Particular restrictions apply to the shift operators:

 - Left shifting a 1 bit into the signed bit is erroneous and leads to undefined behavior.
 - Right shifting a negative value (with sign bit 1) is implementation defined and therefore not portable.